We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Using Smart Tags for Renewal Intelligence

-• Champion engagement: Statements showing internal advocacy or enthusiasm
+• Champion engagement: Detect statements showing internal advocacy, enthusiasm, or active promotion of your product

-• Stakeholder changes: New hires, departures, reorgs, reporting structure changes
+• Stakeholder changes: Detect mentions of new hires, departures, reorgs, or reporting structure changes that could affect the relationship

-After every customer call, these Smart Tags automatically extract relevant moments.
-Over time, you build a data trail that shows how an account's health is trending - not based on a CSM's gut feeling, but based on what the customer actually said.
+After every customer call, these Smart Tags automatically classify the meeting and surface the specific evidence.
+Over time, you build a data trail that shows how an account's health is trending - not based on a CSM's gut feeling, but based on what the customer actually said, with exact quotes and speaker attribution.

 Detecting Churn Signals Early